drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
+*   We organise a Workshop on Document Understanding and Intelligence at AAAI 2025 (Oct.
+2024)
 *   Two of our papers are accepted at CIKM 2024 (Jul.
 2024)
 *   Our paper is accepted at Artificial Intelligence Review (Impact Factor 11.7) (Jun.
 2024)
 *   Our paper is accepted at ACL 2024 (May.
 2024)